-Today we are going to talk about blogging essentials – everything you need to get your blog going with minimal stress!
+Today we are going to talk about essential blogging tools – everything you need to get your blog going with minimal stress!

 Disclaimer: This page contains affiliated links.
 You can read more about that here